Bids for the 2036 Summer Olympics

 The 2036 Summer Olympics, officially known as the Games of the XXXVI Olympiad, is a future international multi-sport event.
+This edition celebrates the centennial of the Olympic torch relay, a tradition that began in 1936.
+The host city will be selected in 2029.

 Bidding process

 The new IOC bidding process was approved at the 134th IOC Session on 24 June 2019 in Lausanne, Switzerland.
 The key proposals, driven by the relevant recommendations from Olympic Agenda 2020, are: